paulito-bandito/GruntBuild/readme.txt

 Steps to set up the build:
 1.)
 Install node.js from the website, install the binary installer.
-2.) open up a command line and navigate to the project base (that this readme.txt file exists in) 3.) type in the command "npm install" to install all the dependencies specified in the "./package.json" file.
+2.)
+Open up a command line and navigate to the project base (that this readme.txt file exists in) 3.)
+Type in the command "npm install" to install all the dependencies specified in the "./package.json" file.
 4.)
+Type in "grunt default" so that the default task will be triggered, and the project solution will be built.
+5.)
 Navigate to the build folder that is generated, and open the index file in the browser.

 Other commands you can use: